 - If your prerequisite introductory linguistics course comes from another university, you are strongly advised to confirm that your linguistics background will satisfy the requirement before you put money down for Open Studies.
 The application fee cannot be recovered if you discover after the fact that you are not eligible to take the course.

 - Registration deadlines can be found here.
-The last day for registration for Open Studies students for the Spring term is April 30.
+The last day for registration for Open Studies students for the Fall term is August 25.

 - There are a limited number of spaces available for each term.